- Gartner proposes it has no bias, but it takes billions in revenue from software vendors.

 Trick #6: Gartner’s Conclusions

 Gartner looks authoritative until you understand that they do not publish information based upon research but instead can be seen as an entity that puts its readers last.
 That is why it is important to consider how Gartner comes to its conclusions.

 The graphics and links are not an exhaustive list.
 Most likely, we will be adding to this list in the future.

 The Ombudsman may report to Gartner’s general counsel, but it is impossible to ascertain the situation regarding pressure brought by the ombudsman on the process of remediating complaints by vendors.
-However, Gartner is either confused as to what an ombudsman is, or has deliberately misled many people as to what it is and how an ombudsman functions.
+However, Gartner is either confused about what an ombudsman is or has deliberately misled many people as to what it is and how an ombudsman functions.

 - An ombudsman that is on Gartner’s payroll, as an employee, will have no incentive to side with a vendor over Gartner on a complaint.

 - In other cases where an ombudsman is used, there is some transparency to the process.
 That is, there is a publication of the deliberations of the ombudsman.
 However, Gartner offers none of this.
 Therefore it is difficult to see how Gartner’s ombudsman is an ombudsman in anything but name.

 Finally, there is no area of research is an ombudsman used.
 Academic research does not use an ombudsman.
 This is because they follow a disclosure method and conflict of interest rules (except for medical research, whereas with Gartner, research standards are frequently not followed).

 Is Gartner Correct that Having an Ombudsman Removes the Disclosure Requirement?

 Having an ombudsman does not remove Gartner from the responsibility of reporting its sales to software vendors.
 Gartner rating companies also take money from it.
 It is a textbook case of research conflict of interest.